 How They Grow

-Pollinated by native bees and butterflies, these endearing plants thrive in partial shade (but not deep shade) with well-drained, slightly acidic soil that’s rich in organic matter—imagine the dappled shade of an open forest or wooded grassland where leaf litter and other detritus are allowed to accumulate.
+Pollinated by native bees and butterflies, these endearing plants thrive in partial shade (but not deep shade) with well-drained, slightly acidic soil that’s rich in organic matter—imagine the dappled shade of an open forest or wooded grassland where fallen leaves and other organic matter are allowed to accumulate.
 That said, I have several growing where they get very little direct sunlight and they appear quite happy.
 They’re also found naturally in rocky areas, so look lovely planted in partly shaded rock gardens where their bulbs can stay cool during summer.

 Try it at home

-If your yard is lacking rich topsoil, add leaf compost before planting and don’t remove light layers of fallen leaves from the soil in autumn.
-Bulbs should not be allowed to dry out completely, but they may rot with consistently moist conditions, so be sure your soil drains well and keep soil just slightly moist during the dry summer months of the Pacific Northwest.
+If your yard is lacking rich topsoil, add well composted leaf mold before planting and don’t remove light layers of fallen leaves from the top layer of soil in autumn.
+Bulbs should not be allowed to dry out completely, but they may rot with consistently moist conditions, so be sure your soil drains well.
+Keep soil just slightly moist during the dry summer months of the Pacific Northwest.

 Erythonium species look best grown en masse, as found in nature, roughly a foot apart.
 Plant them at the same depth (or slightly lower) that they came in their pots, or about four inches deep.
 The bulbs are extremely delicate, so don’t try to move them after they are planted.
 As far as propagation goes, bulb division in your garden is possible but not recommended—if they are planted in appropriate conditions they will seed themselves (or you can help them along by collecting seeds from their capsules after the seed has ripened and pot them up, but I like to let them do their own thing).
 Patience is needed, though—it can take many years until their first bloom.
 What’s that old adage?
 Good things come to those who wait.